magento/merchdocs/src/stores/configuration.md

 group: config-ref
 ---

 This reference has field descriptions for every configuration setting in Magento.
 To learn how to apply configuration settings to specific store views, see [Configuration Scope]({% link configuration/scope.md %}).
+To override the default values of configuration settings, see [Changing Scope]({% link configuration/scope-change.md %}).

 In this guide, you can drill down through any section of the reference and follow the links to corresponding topics.